 I can only recommend South Korea to everyone.
 Especially for those who haven’t been to Asia yet.
 It’s a unique experience to get to know Korean culture.
 It is a little bit different from other Asian countries.

 Do you need some advice or do you have any questions?
 Don’t hesitate to ask!
+Check also this South Korea road trip itinerary by car to plan your trip.

 Have you visited South Korea and have some interesting experiences?
 Share it with us in the comments!